Ministry of Health (Saudi Arabia): Seha Virtual Hospital

 In line with the Saudi Vision 2030, the Saudi Ministry of Health launched the first virtual hospital in the Kingdom.
 The Seha Virtual Hospital (SVH) aims to promote virtual healthcare, achieve innovation in the health sector, develop resources, and achieve sustainability in addition to achieving institutional excellence.
 SVH connects 224 hospitals and offers 44 specialized services across the Kingdom.
 Specialized services in the SVH include emergency and critical advice, specialized clinics, multidisciplinary committees, medical support services, and home care services.
 In early November 2023, the SVH won the Zimam Award for Digital Health after being recognized as the best business incubator for the Safe Environment Incubator Project (Sandbox) in the field of innovation in the Arab region for 2023.
 In October 2024, the SVH received the Guinness World Record as the Largest Virtual Hospital during the Global Health Exhibition 2024 in Riyadh.

 The Innovation Center

 The Innovation Center at the Ministry of Health (Saudi Arabia) is a national platform established under the Saudi Vision 2030 to foster a culture of innovation and creative problem-solving in the healthcare sector.
 The center supports the transformation of employee-driven ideas into scalable solutions through initiatives such as Innovate with an Idea, Pioneers Award, and Seha-thon.
 It plays a pivotal role in developing strategic partnerships with hospitals, universities, and technology accelerators to promote healthcare innovation.
 The center has also been recognized for piloting novel technologies, including virtual reality in vaccinations, and contributed to the national deployment of pioneering cardiac procedures.

+Ada’a Health Center

+Ada’a Health Center (Arabic: مركز أداء الصحة) is the national healthcare performance management center of the Saudi Ministry of Health (MOH) Ministry of Health (Saudi Arabia).
+It originated in 2016 as the Patient-Centered Performance (PCP) Program, the Ministry’s first initiative for healthcare performance measurement, introducing the first healthcare performance indicators across MOH facilities.
+As its role expanded, the program evolved into Ada’a Health, extending its scope to public, private, military, and other governmental healthcare sectors across Saudi Arabia.
+Aligned with Saudi Vision 2030 and the Health Sector Transformation Program, Ada’a Health develops and oversees national performance indicators, clinical audit programs, benchmarking systems, and the Healthcare Quality Index (HQI)..
+Its methodology integrates performance governance, clinical governance, data integrity, benchmarking, and continuous quality improvement.
+Key achievements include establishing the Kingdom’s first unified healthcare performance indicator framework, developing the Healthcare Quality Index (HQI), launching the Ada’a Health Performance Award. obtaining CQI-IRCA accreditation, publishing national healthcare performance reports, and receiving international recognition for advancing healthcare performance excellence and organizational improvement.